 The main theme of the course Venture Marketing is how small and medium-sized enterprises (SMEs) can create a competitive edge using limited marketing resources.
 The course introduces several basic marketing concepts using a start-up and SME perspective.

 a.
 The course Corporate Entrepreneurship and Innovation where you will focus on how people within established organizations can act entrepreneurially, and how this is constrained or enabled by organisational contexts.

 b.
 The Internship Entrepreneurship and Innovation provides you the opportunity to gain experience in applying and developing academic knowledge in professional practice, to create new value and to discover future career opportunities.

-Please note: Essentials of Entrepreneurship is given in period 1, 2 and 4.
+Please note: Essentials of Entrepreneurship is offered every period.

 Elective courses: choose one out of two electives

-Please note: Internship Entrepreneurship & Innovation is given every period.
+Please note: Internship Entrepreneurship & Innovation is offered every period.